Khatantuul/Khatantuul/README.md

 -->

-AWS Certified Developer based in Boston, MA, with a strong foundation in front-end and web application development, digital design, cloud computing (AWS, GCP).
+AWS Certified Developer based in Boston, MA, with a strong foundation in front-end and full-stack development, digital design, cloud computing (AWS, GCP).
 Experienced in both start-up environments and enterprise organizations, bringing adaptability, a results-driven mindset, and strong communication skills.

 **Graduate level courses taken:**
 - Network Structures and Cloud Computing